 After Submission

-Following completion of the application, you must submit an $85 nonrefundable application fee, payable by check or money order.
+Following completion of the application, you must submit an $85 nonrefundable application fee, payable by check or money order to Duke University.
+We cannot accept a credit card payment.
 Instructions to pay this fee are included in the confirmation email.
 Note: The application fee is waived for international applicants.